Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ### Included Technology Components

 * Web Application: built using the Vue.js frontend framework.
 This can be run locally or on IBM Cloud.
 The web application provides the dashboard and is at the core of the solution.
-* [Watson Speech To Text](https://www.ibm.com/cloud/watson-speech-to-text):  This is a IBM Cloud service that converts human voice into written text.
+* [Watson Speech To Text](https://www.ibm.com/cloud/watson-speech-to-text):  This is an IBM Cloud service that converts human voice into written text.
 This application uses it to create written transcripts from audio recordings loaded by witnesses and victims.
 * [Cloudant](https://www.ibm.com/cloud/cloudant):  (lite Tier) is a distributed, document-oriented NoSQL database that is running on the IBM Cloud.
 * [Blockchain](https://hyperledger-fabric.readthedocs.io/en/release-1.4/): Based on the open-soure enterprise grade permissioned disributed ledger; Hyperledger Fabric.
 The blockchain network is an immutable transaction ledger.
 This was used to ensure that the submitted reports and information from victims and witnesses are tamper-proof.
 Each stored document has a hash tag that is stored in the Blockchain.
 You can run the application without it.
 * [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage): (lite tier) stores encrypted and dispersed data.
-Documents(incident reports, videos, audios) are  IBM Cloud Object Storage.
+Documents(incident reports, videos, audios) are saved on IBM Cloud Object Storage.
-* [FFmpeg](https://ffmpeg.org/): an open source, cross-platform solution to record, converrt and stream audio and videos.
+* [FFmpeg](https://ffmpeg.org/): an open source, cross-platform solution to record, convert and stream audio and videos.
 This was used to transcribe the audio portion of a video.
 * Machine Learning - The application uses unsupervised k-Means Clustering.
 Features were first extracted from the various statements submitted by witnesses using the term-frequency inverse-document-frequency (TFIDF) technique before applying the clustering algorithm for consistency check.

 The diagram describes the application flow